VisiumCH/dvc-workshop/README.md

 ### A. DVC Pipeline

 DVC Pipelines allows to version control your code and track changes at all times.
 Pipelines are organized on steps with possible dependencies.
-As such if a step changes, DVC detects code edits and output changes of that given step and runs the all other dependent steps to reflect the modifications.
+As such if a step changes, DVC detects code edits and output changes of that given step and runs all other dependent steps to reflect the modifications.

 On the opposite, if a change in a given step has no incidence on other upstream ones, DVC will not re-run the complete pipeline all-over.